 - A static time-of-use tariff offers two or more rates for electricity at fixed times of the day.
 For example, a lower price during the day and overnight as compared to weekday evenings.

-Each differs from a standard tariff, which charges a flat rate throughout the day.
+These are both different to a standard tariff, which charges a flat rate throughout the day.
 This is the most common tariff type in England, Scotland and Wales.

 You may also be interested in...